makenew/tasty-brunch/README.md

 - Extensive intelligent meta tag support.
 - Write modern JavaScript with [Babel] and the [ES2015 preset].
 - Write styles with [Sass] and [Autoprefixer].
+- Production build assets optimized with Sass and [UglifyJS].
 - Frontend and development dependency management with [npm].
 - Synchronised browser testing with [Browsersync].
 - Cache-optimized assets with [digest-brunch].